n7koirala/scheme_switch/README.md

 - **C++ Compiler**: Ensure you have a modern C++ compiler that supports C++17 or later.
 - **CMake**: Build system generator (version 3.10 or later).
 - **OpenFHE Library**: For homomorphic encryption operations.
-- **Standard Libraries**: Standard libraries for image processing and mathematical computations.
+- **Standard Libraries**: Standard libraries for mathematical computations.

 ## Installation